RyanSR71/waveform_uncertainty/docs/source/fd_model_difference.rst

 Parameters:
 -----------
 hf1: bilby.gw.waveform_generator.WaveformGenerator
-   frequency domain waveform generator object WITH injected parameters (for strain calculation)
+   frequency domain waveform generator object
 hf2: bilby.gw.waveform_generator.WaveformGenerator
-   frequency domain waveform generator object WITH injected parameters (for strain calculation)
+   frequency domain waveform generator object
+injection: dictionary, optional, None dictionary of injection parameters if waveform generators do not have parameters; if they do not, this argument is not optional
 f_low: float, optional, (20.0)
    minimum frequency
 f_high: float, optional, (2048.0)